Two smiling men sit shoulder-to-shoulder in front of a laptop and look over a paper document together.

 Determine your spending needs vs. wants.
 Your needs are essential expenses like housing (rent or mortgage payment), utilities, childcare, car payment and food.

-Only use your credit cards if you're sure you can pay off what you spend each month while continuing to pay down your balances.
+Only use your credit cards if you can pay off the month's spending while continuing to pay down your balances.
 Otherwise, you'll continue adding to the debt you're trying to reduce.

 If you have credit card information saved on shopping websites or in apps, it might be too tempting to use them.
 Consider removing those cards from online retailers' sites.